18mr/documentation/featured-campaign.md

 You probably already have a campaign image -- in the repository on your computer for _action_.
 An easy way to get a copy in is to literally copy and paste it from _action/static/images/featured_ into _18mr/static/images/campaigns_.
 Boom.
 Done.

+_You'll notice that image files have naming conventions to help us keep track of which images map to which campaigns.
+Go ahead and rename your file if you have to!_

 ## Create a Campaign

 You'll notice that there are several folders of things in the _18mr_ repo.
 In addition to the basic Jekyll directories, there are directories for categories of posts on the site, as well as directories for authors, campaigns, and staff.